onepub-dev/dcli/README.md

 # Environment Variables

-Dshell provides tools to manage the environment variables within your DShell script and any child process you call from a Dshell script.
+DCli provides tools to manage the environment variables within your DCli script and any child process you call from a DCli script.

-When a DShell script starts, it loads the set of environment variables from its parent process.
+When a DCli script starts, it loads the set of environment variables from its parent process.
 The full set of environment variables are available via the `env` function.

 To access an environment variable: